 - “How to empower, learn, and adjust?”

-Examples are provided in the book in terms of the step by step process, as well as the impact the process can have in specific settings.
-It is described how the AI process has helped build cross-sector collaboration as well as contributing to positive societal change.
+Examples are provided in the book in terms of the step-by-step process, as well as the impact the process can have in specific settings.
+It describes how the AI process has helped build cross-sector collaboration, as well as contributing to positive societal change.